fedorenchik/PlanetVim/docs/GUIDE.md

 Measure startup with `python3 scripts/benchmark.py --runs 5 --xvfb /path/to/Xvfb`.
-Each sample starts a fresh GVim process, with a cache populated by one excluded warmup. `--cold-cache` measures with an empty PlanetVim cache each time; it does not flush the operating system's filesystem cache.
+Each sample starts a fresh GVim process, with a cache populated by one excluded warmup, an empty buffer and the Startify dashboard suppressed. `--cold-cache` measures with an empty PlanetVim cache each time; it does not flush the operating system's filesystem cache.
 The report includes both the historical pre-vimrc-to-event-loop interval and GVim's first-screen time from `--startuptime`.
 The current optimization target is a **1.0-second median